Olek-ua/Seattle_Project/README.md

 - _The strongest indicators of booking prices are cleaning fee, number of bathrooms and beds followed by minimum number of nights, room type, number of reviews and ofcourse neighbourhood._

 ## Licensing, Authors, and Acknowledgements

+The content of this repository is licensed under a [Creative Commons Attribution License](https://creativecommons.org/licenses/by/3.0/us/)